 Set Analysis functions allow you to find out information about set characteristics.
 For example, you can use set analysis functions to find out how many companies are in a set or to average a formula across an entire set.
-Examples of set analysis functions are shown below:
+Examples of set analysis functions are shown below.

-Example 1

-Function: @CCOUNT(formula,set)

-Function with argument: @CCOUNT(EPSPX[Y95],\$G)

-What it does: Counts the number of active companies with a value

-for earnings per share for Indistrial, 1995.

-Example 2

-Function: @CAVG(formula,set[match_formula])

-Function with argument: @CAVG(PEM,\$G,SECTOR)

-What it does: Selects active companies out of a set that produce the same sector

-for price to earnings monthly as the base company.

-Example 3

-Function: @CAVG(formula,set)

-Function with argument: @CAVG(ROA,\$MYSET)

-What it does: Calculates the average return on assets for the

-companies in the set MYSET.
+Example 1 @CCOUNT(formula,set) Function: @CCOUNT(EPSPX[Y00],\$C) Function with argument: Counts the number of active U.S. companies with a value What it does: for earnings per share for 2000.
+Example 2 @CAVG(formula,set[match_formula]) Function: @CAVG(PEM,\$C,SECTOR) Function with argument: Selects active companies out of a set that produce the same What it does: sector for price to earnings monthly as the base company.
+Example 3 @CAVG(formula,set) Function: @CAVG(ROA,\$MYSET) Function with argument: Calculates the average return on assets for the What it does: companies in the set MYSET.
+Example 4 Function: Function with argument: What it does: @CMED(formula, set, [match_formula]) (PEM/@CMED(PEM,\$SP_500,GIND))100 Calculates the relative P/E of a company vs. the median P/E of the S&P 500 companies in the same GICS Industry (6-digit GICS) as the subject company.
+Example 5 Function: Function with Argument: What it does: @NTILE(formula, num_fractiles, set) @NTILE(PEM,5,@SET(\$SP_500+@CHGCO(COMPANY), @CHGO(COMPANY):GIND=GIND)) returns the quintile in which a company's P/E falls relative to its peers in the S&amp;P 500 in the same GICS industry.
+This formula will work for any company whether it is on the S&amp;P 500 or not.